OR WAIT null SECS

-Stage 0 breast cancer includes noninvasive breast cancer-lobular carcinoma in situ (LCIS) and ductal carcinoma in situ (DCIS)-as well as Paget’s disease of the nipple when there is no associated invasive disease.
+Stage 0 breast cancer includes noninvasive breast cancer-lobular carcinoma in situ (LCIS) and ductal carcinoma in situ (DCIS)-as well as Paget disease of the nipple when there is no associated invasive disease.

 The incidence of LCIS has doubled over the past 25 years and is now 2.8 per 100,000 women.
 In the past, the peak incidence of LCIS was in women in their 40s.
-Over the past 3 decades, the peak incidence has increased to the 50s.
+Over the past 3 decades, the peak incidence has shifted to individuals in their 50s.
 The incidence of LCIS decreases in women who are in their 60s to 80s.
-It has been suggested that the increase in the age of peak incidence of LCIS is related to the use of hormone replacement therapy (HRT).
-It is also possible that the use of HRT prevents the usual regression of LCIS normally seen at the time of menopause.
+The age at which the peak incidence of LCIS occurs may be related to the use of hormone replacement therapy.
+It is also possible that use of hormone replacement therapy prevents the usual regression of LCIS normally seen at the time of menopause.

 Just as the incidence of LCIS has increased, there has also been an associated increase in the incidence of cases of infiltrating lobular carcinoma in postmenopausal women.
 The increase in invasive lobular carcinoma peaks in women in their 70s.

-LCIS appears to arise from the terminal ductlobular apparatus, and the disease tends to be multifocal, multicentric, and bilateral.
-Subsequently, other types of LCIS have also been described and include pleomorphic LCIS.
-This entity tends to be associated with infiltrating lobular carcinoma, and the cytologic features are similar to those of intermediate or high-grade DCIS.
-Pleomorphic LCIS may be more aggressive, with a higher likelihood of progression to invasion than classic LCIS.
+LCIS appears to arise from the terminal duct lobular apparatus, and the disease tends to be multifocal, multicentric, and bilateral.
+Subsequently, other types of LCIS have also been described.
+One of these, pleomorphic LCIS, tends to be associated with infiltrating lobular carcinoma, and its cytologic features are similar to those of intermediate- or high-grade DCIS.
+Pleomorphic LCIS may be more aggressive and more likely to progress to invasion than classic LCIS.

-The management of LCIS is continuing to evolve since the disease appears to be heterogeneous.
-Presently, treatment options include close follow-up, participation in a chemoprevention trial, tamoxifen, or bilateral prophylactic total mastectomy with or without reconstruction.
-At present, the decision for a given treatment will depend upon the patient’s individual risk profile for DCIS or invasive breast cancer after careful counseling.
-In the future, treatment decisions may be based upon an analysis of a series of molecular markers, which can separate those patients with a low risk for invasion from those who are at high risk for disease progression.
+The management of LCIS is continuing to evolve, since the disease appears to be heterogeneous.
+Presently, treatment options include close follow-up, participation in a chemoprevention trial, use of tamoxifen, or bilateral prophylactic total mastectomy with or without reconstruction.
+At present, the decision regarding a given treatment will depend upon the patient’s individual risk profile for DCIS or invasive breast cancer, determined after careful counseling.
+In the future, treatment decisions may be based upon an analysis of a series of molecular markers, which can separate patients with a low risk for invasion from those who are at high risk for disease progression.

 DCIS is being encountered more frequently with the expanded use of screening mammography.
+In 2012, an estimated 63,300 new cases of in situ breast cancer were estimated to occur among women, with approximately 85% being DCIS.
 In some institutions, DCIS accounts for 25% to 50% of all breast cancers.